 Living outside of Melbourne can sometimes feel alienating.
 With so much happening around the CBD in the form of live music and entertainment, choosing a career that places you at its heart can feel worlds away.
 But for Erin Bridson, living in Ballarat didn't stop her from focusing on the bigger picture and studying Entertainment Management.

-From working internships as part of her studies to freelancing full-time, Erin now works as the Commerical Product Assistant at Live Nation, the largest live entertainment company in the world.
-Having worked on tours for Drake, The Weekend, P!NK, Bruno Mars, Ms Lauryn Hill, Shania Twain and more, we caught up with Erin to chat building a network in the industry and making the best of the opportunities that come your way.
+From working internships as part of her studies to freelancing full-time, Erin now works as the Ticketing & Tour Operations Assistant at Live Nation Australia, the largest live entertainment company in the world.
+Having worked on tours for Drake, The Weekend, P!NK, Bruno Mars, Ms Lauryn Hill, Shania Twain, Fleetwood Mac and more, we caught up with Erin to chat building a network in the industry and making the best of the opportunities that come your way.